 The retail propane business of Heritage consists principally of transporting propane purchased in the contract and spot markets, primarily from major fuel suppliers, to its customer service locations and then to tanks located on the customers' premises, as well as to portable propane cylinders.
 In the residential and commercial markets, propane is primarily used for space heating, water heating, and cooking.
 In the agricultural market, propane is primarily used for crop drying, tobacco curing, poultry brooding, and weed control.
-In addition, propane is used for certain industrial applications, including use as an engine fuel to power vehicles and forklifts and as a heating source in manufacturing and mining processes.
+In addition, propane is used for certain industrial applications, including use as an engine fuel that burns in internal combustion engines that power vehicles and forklifts and as a heating source in manufacturing and mining processes.

 Since its formation in 1989, Heritage has grown primarily through acquisitions of retail propane operations and, to a lesser extent, through internal growth.
-Since its inception through August 31, 2002, Heritage completed 91 acquisitions for an aggregate purchase price approximating \$633 million.
-During the six months ended February 28, 2003, Heritage completed three acquisitions for an aggregate purchase price of \$37.4 million, which includes \$21.2 million in cash, \$15.0 million in Common Units issued, and \$1.2 million in notes payable on non-compete agreements and liabilities assumed.
-Heritage serves more than 650,000 customers from nearly 300 customer service locations in 29 states.
+Since its inception through August 31, 2002, Heritage completed 91 acquisitions for an aggregate purchase price approximating \$633 million, including the transfer by U.S. Propane of its propane operations to Heritage for \$181.4 million, plus working capital of approximately \$12.9 million.
+During the three months ended November 30, 2002, Heritage completed two acquisitions for an aggregate purchase price of \$2.5 million, which includes \$1.6 million in cash and \$0.9 million in notes payable on non-compete agreements and liabilities assumed.
+Subsequent to November 30, 2002, Heritage purchased the propane assets of V-1 Oil Co, which was one of the largest privately held propane marketers in the northwest.
+Management believes that Heritage is the fourth largest retail marketer of propane in the United States, based on retail gallons sold.
+Heritage now serves more than 650,000 customers from nearly 300 customer service locations in 29 states, following the acquisition of the propane assets of V-1.